constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 Now the PEAP server is running and authenticating users from `Group1`.

-### Lesson 4: Restrict Client access by source IP addresses.
+### Lesson 4: Restrict Client access by source IP addresses

 For security reasons it is important to restrict access to the server to a set of allowed source IP addresses.
 The server will then only accept a RADIUS request if it comes from one of the allowed source IP addresses.